 \paragraph{Task Setup.} At the beginning of each episode, we randomly place the object in a stable pose on the table.
 The robot arm is then initialized at a joint configuration uniformly sampled within predefined joint bounds, positioned slightly above the workspace to prevent unintended collisions with the table or object.
 Next, we sample a random 6D stable goal pose on the table, ensuring it is at least $\SI{0.1}{\metre}$ away from the initial pose to prevent immediate success upon initialization.
 To guarantee valid initial and goal poses for each object, we precompute a set of stable poses, as detailed in the supplementary.
 An episode is considered successful if the object's final pose is within $\SI{0.05}{\metre}$ and \SI{0.1} radians of the target pose.

 \paragraph{Baselines.} We evaluate our approach against two state-of-the-art baselines: HACMan and CORN, which represent primitive-based and closed-loop methods, respectively.
 Since HACMan was originally implemented in the MuJoCo simulator, we re-implemented it within our benchmark for a fair comparison.
 However, because it requires strict per-point correspondence as input, its success rate is extremely low in the unknown state setting.
-Therefore, we report its performance only on the easiest track.
 CORN shares the same simulation environment as our method, allowing us to train and evaluate it directly with minimal modifications.
 To ensure a fair comparison, we further enhanced CORN by replacing its shallow MLP-based point cloud encoder with the same vision backbone as ours.